gomberg5264/MarketInsight/README.md

 Please note due to API limitations, chart data is limited to up to 2 years in order to save monthly call quota.

 # Setup
 You will need an IEX Cloud API key to access the third party market data.
 In development mode, sandbox APIs are used instead to avoid calls to the monthly quota.
 Sandbox mode requires its own API key.
-Export key to `API_KEY` variable before use.
+Export key to `API_TOKEN` variable before use.

     $ npm install